SPSquonK/useleSS/Documentation/NewFeatures.md

 - Link Attack is applied to ~~the party leader~~ everybody in the party Possible bug: it may be applied to everybody even without a parskill (TODO: check)

+- Users may move party skills from the window to shortcuts even if they are not the leader / if the party has not reache the required level.

 ## Exp reward